theRealAph/ScopeLocals/README.md

 ### Inheritance

 Scope locals are either inheritable or non-inheritable.
-The inheritability of a scope local is determined by its declaration, like
+The inheritability of a scope local is determined by its definition, like
 so:

 ```